 The McGill African Students Society (MASS) annual 4th Africa Development Convention ended this weekend.
 This year their theme was « Africa » Interrupted: Switching the Channels of Development Discourse.
 With five events over three days spanning a broad range of issues, the convention aimed to deconstruct the idea of « development and underdevelopment » and offer an alternative space to discuss art, media, literature, performance and African knowledge production as means and ends of development.

-Since it was founded, the aim of the convention has been to create spaces for Africa-centered development discourse as well as to propose non-hegemonic/non-Eurocentric alternatives to our understanding of development.
+Since it was founded, the aim of the convention has been to create spaces for Africa-centered development discourse as well as to propose non-hegemonic/

 This year’s convention organizing committee was made out of six remarkable students women of colour who took it upon themselves to create this much needed space.
 It was refreshing to see women of colour taking and owning their place, despite the historical erasure of women of colour’s activism.

 These six women are Marilyn Vergis, Nyasha Chidzero, Jackie Bagwiza, Sedi Soga, Shana Tanyaradzwa Musimbe and Jingla-Fri Tunteng.